marq24/ha-fordpass/README.md

 [^3]: There are four controls — one for each seat.
 Depending on your vehicle configuration you can select 'Heating Level I-III' and 'Cooling Level I-III' for each seat individually.
 Please note that not all vehicles support the full set of featured (e.g., only heating) and/or that there might be only the front seats available.
 [^4]: The 'Start charging' button will only work with supporting charging stations (wallboxes) - e.g., Ford Charge Station Pro (FCSP), and only if the vehicle is plugged in.
 If the vehicle is not plugged in, the button will be disabled.
 [^5]: Once the charging process has been started, the switch allows you to pause and unpause the charging process.
 It's not possible to actually start a charging session via this switch — you must use the _EV Start_-button for this!
 The switch will be toggled to `ON` when the vehicle is plugged in and the wallbox has started to charge the car.
 When you toggle the switch `OFF`, the charging process will be paused, and when you toggle it `ON` again, the charging process will resume.
-[^6]: In FordPass App you can create _Target Charge Locations_ — Based on the previous DC charging locations (this functionality was also new for me).<br/>
+[^6]: In FordPass™ App you can create _Target Charge Locations_ — Based on the previous DC charging locations (this functionality was also new for me).<br/>
    This integration will create up to three select entities — one for the first three of these locations.
 You can select the target charge level for each of these locations [some sort of strange option list: 50%, 60%, 70%, 80%, 85%, 90%, 95% & 100%].
 The target charge level will be used when you start a charging session, e.g., via the _EV Start_-button.
-   If you don't have any target charge locations configured in FordPass, then this entity will not be available in Home Assistant.<br/>
+   If you don't have any target charge locations configured in FordPass™, then this entity will not be available in Home Assistant.<br/>
    The entities for the second and third 'charge locations select'-entities are disabled by default, but you can enable them in the integration.